-Consistent with a recommendation in the DC Task Force Final Report - Plan For The Future of Developmental Centers In California and in response to Governor Brown's message in the recently signed Budget Act, the Task Force will be charged with examining services for the developmentally disabled in the community.
+Consistent with a recommendation in the Developmental Centers In California and in response to Governor Brown's message in the recently signed Budget Act, the Task Force will be charged with examining services for the developmentally disabled in the community.
 The Task Force will develop recommendations to strengthen the community system in the context of a growing and aging population, resource constraints, and availability of community resources to meet the specialized needs of clients and past reductions to the community system.
 Issues to be examined will include community rates, the impact of new state and federal laws and regulations and staffing levels at regional centers.